 - No extra credit will be issued. - In Infinite Campus, a score of "Missing" (M) will indicate an assessment has not been turned in and the comments section will include a specific date by which students can still submit.
-After that date, a zero (0) will be recorded. - Work submitted after the original due date cannot be penalized more than a total of 10% a day and must be submitted no later than one week (5 school days) after the original due date. - If a legitimate attempt is made on an evidence of learning assessment, a score of 50% will be the lowest possible grade. - Violations of the academic integrity policy will be consequenced by the administration in collaboration with the department chair/teacher.
+After that date, a zero (0) will be recorded. - Work submitted after the original due date cannot be penalized more than a total of 10% and must be submitted no later than one week (5 school days) after the original due date.

+- If a legitimate attempt is made on an assessment and the practice work has been completed, a score of 50% will be the lowest possible grade. - Violations of the academic integrity policy will be consequenced by the administration in collaboration with the department chair/teacher. - All assessments must be shared in Google format with editing permissions AND submitted to Canvas (unless otherwise directed) or they will not be accepted.

-Grading Standards & Weiaht
+Grading Standards & Weight

-PRACTICE: (0%) / EVIDENCE OF LEARNING: (100%)
+PRACTICE Assessments:(0%)/EVIDENCE OF LEARNING Assessments (100%)

-Reading: 40% Writing: 40% Speaking/Listening: 20% Reading assessments/quizzes Process papers/essays (done over an extended period of time) Timed Writings Process Papers/Essays (done over an extended period of time) Academic Conversations Formal Presentations Discussion Boards
+Semester 1 Semester 2 Reading (40%) Assessments/quizzes Process papers/essays (done over an extended period of time) Reading (40%) Assessments/quizzes Process papers/essays (done over an extended period of time) Writing (45%) Timed Writings Process Papers/Essays (done over an extended period of time) Writing (40%) Timed Writings Process Papers/Essays (done over an extended period of time) Speaking/Listening (15%) Academic Conversations Formal Presentations Discussion Boards Speaking/Listening (20%) Academic Conversations Formal Presentations Discussion Boards

-Semester Grade = Coursework (90%) / Final Exam (10%) A=100-90%, B=89-80%, C= 79-70%, D=69-60%, F=59-0%
+Semester Grade = Coursework (90%) / Final Exam (10%)

+A=100-90%, B=89-80%, C=79-70%, D=69-60%, F=59-0%